Understanding Third-Party Claims in Arizona

 Knowing whether you have a third-party claim is not easy.
 It’s wise to consult with an experienced lawyer to learn what options exist beyond your workers’ compensation coverage.
 If you do have a third-party claim in addition to a workers’ comp claim, you could stand to recover significantly more money than you would get through workers’ compensation alone.

 Get in touch with a lawyer as soon as possible.
 There’s a limited window of time to file for workers’ compensation benefits and personal injury compensation in Arizona, and the deadlines are different.

 In Arizona, injury victims have just one year to file a workers’ compensation claim.
 For personal injury cases, claimants have two years.
 Hiring a lawyer in either case is vital to give you the best chance of maximizing the value of your claim(s).

 Learn More About Third-Party Claims From Matt Fendon Law Group

 There’s a lot of work required to prove a third-party claim, especially if you’ve just been through a major accident.
 Contact Matt Fendon Law Group today to learn your legal options.
 Our law firm provides compassionate support to injured workers and can put you in touch with personal injury lawyers dedicated to helping with third-party claims.
 Let’s work together to put you on the path to compensation.
-We have offices in Phoenix, Tucson, Prescott, and Flagstaff.
+We have offices in Phoenix, Scottsdale, Tucson, Prescott, and Flagstaff.
 Call or contact us today for your free case review.